Ann Arbor, MI

 What is a Dental Crown?

 A dental crown is often called a cap, as it covers the tooth like a little hat.
 There are three primary types of dental crowns that you may encounter at our office.
 These include gold crowns, porcelain-fused-to-metal crowns, and all-porcelain crowns.
 Depending on the location of the affected tooth, we may make a recommendation to you about the ideal type of crown for your tooth.
+A dental crown is a restorative dentistry procedure.

 A gold crown is strong and durable, making it ideal for biting surfaces.
 However, we do not advise them for your visible front teeth.
 Porcelain-fused-to-metal is a popular choice, as it is more affordable than a solid gold crown but is still attractive.
 This type of crown looks and feels like a real tooth.
 Some patients may not like this type of crown, though, as the metal components may become visible over time as your gums naturally recede.